 Neuroplasticity and Disease: Molecules, Cells, and Circuits

-Explore the cellular and molecular mechanisms that alter brain function in diverse neurological disorders, with an emphasis on understanding how disruptions of neural circuits drive behavioral and cognitive dysfunction.
-Students read and critically evaluate primary literature on topics including Alzheimer’s disease, Parkinson’s disease, ALS, autism spectrum disorders, intellectual disabilities, and traumatic brain injuries.
+Explore the cellular and molecular mechanisms in diverse neurological disorders, with an emphasis on understanding how disruptions of neural circuits drive behavioral and cognitive dysfunction.
+Students critically evaluate primary literature on topics including Alzheimer's disease, Parkinson's disease, ALS, autism spectrum disorders, intellectual disabilities, and traumatic brain injuries.
 Classes utilize a combination of lectures, invited guest speakers, and team-based learning exercises to create a highly interactive learning environment.
-Prerequisite: Neuroscience 201 or concurrent enrollment.
+Prerequisite/Corequisite: Neuroscience 201/Psychology 275/Biology 224 or Neuroscience 202 or Neuroscience 223/Biology 223.